ohager/signum-giveaway-contract/README.md

 - Amount: Defines the amount that shall be sent per claim.
 This cannot be changed afterwards!
 - Name: Give it a name according to your event
 - Alias: You can reference an alias.
 Using an alias may allow you to provide additional meta information people can follow, like a home page, more detailed description etc.
-  > The Alias should be follow the [SRC44](https://github.com/signum-network/SIPs/blob/master/SIP/sip-44.md) spec - you can generate it using Phoenix Wallet (Alias Section)
+  > The Alias should follow the [SRC44](https://github.com/signum-network/SIPs/blob/master/SIP/sip-44.md) spec - you can generate it using Phoenix Wallet (Alias Section)

 #### Charge Contract